99TheDark/Bolt/README.md

 </div>

 # Bolt
 > I tried coding a programming language not once, but twice.
 And failed both times.
 Hoping this one is different!
-I've been working hard at this for just over a last week.
+I've been working hard at this for the last few months.

 An easy to read, compiled, whitespace independent, multi-paradigm statically and strongly typed language with type inference and null saftey.